Kodok-ki/leong-building-makemore/README.md

    Input Layer -> Embedding Layer -> Linear layer -> Batch Normalisation Layer -> Tanh layer  -> Output Layer
 - The Tanh layer introduces non-linearity to our neural network - this is important because without the non-linearity (and only linearity) our neural network becomes a fancy trendline i.e. it’s only capable of predicting linear relationships.
 Therefore the non-linearity allows for our neural network to learn non-linear relationships between the input data and the expected output.
 Tanh(x) is the hyperbolic tan function - it’s convenient because it returns a value between -1 and 1 (inclusive); -1 for x <= -𝛑 and 1 for x >= 𝛑.
 ### 5. Parameters
+- Given the structure of our neural, we need parameters to model them physically (i.e. in maths and code).
+- Parameters are the trainable components of a neural net, that start with seemingly random values and are gradually adjusted (during training) with calculus to generalise well to unseen data.
+For this example of makemore we’re training the weights and bias on real names so that network can generate outputs that are “name-like”.
+- The primary kind of parameters are:
+  - Weights: Mathematically, they’re the coefficients for our inputs in ```f(w,x) = wx + b```, w stands for weight here.
+Conceptually, they represent the strength of a connection between neurons within a neural net.
+A high weight means a neuron contributes greatly towards shaping the result produced by the next neuron.
+  - Bias: Mathematically, the b in ```f(w,x) = wx + b```.
+They’re an additional offset for helping shape a model.
+  - For makemore we have a couple more parameters
+- The first layer after our Input Layer is the Embedding Layer, C which is initialised as a matrix with dimensions (```vocab_size x n_embd```) or (27 possible outputs x 10 embedding dimensions) of random integers.
+- The next layer is a Linear Layer of neurons that perform the ```f(w,x) = wx + b``` activation function.
+- For this we have W1, a matrix of weights, typically as a matrix with dimensions (```n_embd * block size x n_hidden```).
+N_hidden is the number of neurons we’ve decided to put in our hidden layer.
+Our neural net is also fully connected (which means each neuron in a prior layer will affect each neuron in the subsequent layer), which requires matrix multiplication between the layers we represent with matrices.
+The n_embd dimension of our Embedding doesn’t match up with our Linear Layer’s n_embd * block size dimension right now, but it will match up because our training data already has the block size defined within its shape.
+- The other part of the Linear Layer is the bias, b1 which is a simple column vector of dimension n_hidden.
+Matrix addition requires two matrices to be of the same order (A: n x m, B: n x m) but the bias gets added to the wx by using PyTorch’s built-in broadcasting.
+See https://stackoverflow.com/questions/51371070/how-does-pytorch-broadcasting-work for diagrams for what the broadcasting looks like.
+- Batch normalisation layer comprises primarily low dimensional parameters that are applied to W1.
+For this we use bngain and bnbias, both of which have dimensions ```1 x n_hidden```.
+This means they make use of PyTorch’s broadcasting.
+More info on this in the batch normalisation section.
+- Kaiming/He initialisation